 Tools and files used in this article:

-Some things: I’ve decided that the documentation is now good enough on topup and eddy that anyone can invest the time and get them both working.
+Some things: the documentation on topup and eddy is very good and anyone can invest the time and get them both working.
 Instead, I’ve opted to simply dockerize/singularize the entire process into a pipeline so that you can get it up and running quickly.
 The pipeline is called “dtiQA” and uses topup/eddy to preprocess the data and then runs a QA using DTI-related statistics.
 The version of FSL used in the container is 5.0.10 and has the 5.0.11 eddy patch.

 scans.zip contains four DWMRI scans acquired in this order: